 It is particularly important for Project Managers to maintain and improve their project management knowledge and skills to stay competitive in the market.
 PMP certification is a critical component.
 As, during the resent years, project management discipline took a step toward more flexible and dynamic project management methodologies, in addition to the traditional waterfall approach, several new emerging methodologies became in high demand.
 Thus, training and credentialing in these methodologies became highly sough after among Project Management professionals.
 It is especially relevant in today's economic climate.

 |New Members This Year||16|

 Members in Spotlight

 The Project Management Institute, with members in 135 countries, is the world's foremost authority for the project management profession.
 PMI sets industry standards, conducts research, and provides education and certification opportunities designed to strengthen and further establish the profession.
 Our chapter proudly serves all the local and national professionals in the space of Project Management.
-We currently have thousands of members - over half of whom hold PMI’s esteemed PMP certification - and represent nearly 400 unique companies across the globe.
+PMI currently has thousands of members - over half of whom hold PMI’s esteemed PMP certification - and represent nearly 400 unique companies across the globe.

 Find a Volunteer Opportunity

 Make your mark on our PMI Chapter and the profession.
 As a member, you can volunteer to work on and to lead activities that advance the profession and support the chapter business operations by joining our chapter volunteer community.
 All volunteer openings are managed by the PMI Volunteer Relationship Management System (VRMS).
 This system includes the ability to search for opportunities, view details about each role and apply online.